Summer blended gazpacho

 - Small handful flat-leaf parsley, for serving

-- 2-4 ounces goat cheese, for serving (optional)
+- 2-4 ounces chevre-style goat cheese, for serving (optional)

-- Prep the tomatoes: Halve each tomato and scoop out all the seeds using your fingers or a spoon.
+– Prep the tomatoes: Halve each tomato and scoop out all the seeds using your fingers or a spoon.
 Cut or scoop out the stem end as well.
-Cut each half in half again, and set aside two chunks for garnish.
+Cut into 2″ish pieces (the more powerful the blender, the larger the chunks of vegetable can be). *Set aside a couple of pieces for garnish*

-- Prep the onion: Peel and cut into rough eighths.
-Set one aside for garnish.
+– Prep the onion: Peel and cut into 2″ish pieces. *Set one aside one piece for garnish*

-- Prep the bread: Cut approximately 1/3 of your bread into large chunks.
-Save the rest for garnish.
+– Prep the bread: Cut approximately 1/3 of your bread into large chunks for blending with the soup.
+Slice the rest for toasting.

-- Blend: Depending on the size of your blender, you’ll likely have to blend the soup in two batches.
+– Blend: Depending on the size of your blender, you’ll likely have to blend the soup in two batches.
+Our Vitamix can just barely handle a full batch, but our old blender couldn’t.
 The following describes the process in two batches.
-Start by putting about half of your vegetables, garlic, and bread into the blender, starting with the tomatoes on the bottom (this helps to create some blending liquid).
-Adjust the contents and your blender until you’re able to blend everything into a smoothie-like consistency – I find this is easiest when I push down on the contents when the blender is on to get them to catch in the blade, using either my hand (being very careful, of course) or a wooden spoon.
-You’ll also likely need to use a large spoon to rearrange the ingredients (when the blender is off) so that it blends.
+Start by putting about half of your tomatoes in the blender, followed by half of the remaining vegetables, the garlic, and the bread.
+Adjust the contents and your blender until you’re able to blend everything into a smoothie-like consistency.
 If you need more liquid to get things going, you can also start adding the vinegar (see below) at any point.

 – Add half the vinegar, a few dashes of hot sauce (optional), at least 1 tsp. of salt, and blend to mix.
 Taste and continue to add vinegar, hot sauce, and salt until you get a flavor you like.
 It will need more salt than you think, most likely.

-- With the blender on, slowly pour half the olive oil into the soup (most blenders allow you to remove a small center piece in the lid in order to do this).
+– Add olive oil With the blender on, slowly pour half the olive oil into the soup (most blenders allow you to remove a small center piece in the lid in order to do this).
 Try to pour into the center of the vortex created as the soup blends.
-If the vortex disappears, stop the blender and start it again until you see it.
 This emulsifies the oil into the soup, creating a smoother, thicker, creamier texture, and ensures that the oil won’t separate from the rest of the soup.

 – Remove the blended soup to a pitcher or a large bowl, and repeat the process in the blender with the remaining ingredients.